 Place oven rack 6 inches from heating element and preheat broiler to high (400℉).

 Place lamb chops on an oiled broiler pan.
 Broil chops until each side is nicely browned, 3-5 minutes per side.
-Remove from oven and let stand for 3-5 minutes before serving.
+Remove from the oven and let stand for 3-5 minutes before serving.

 * Karachi masala is a spicy Pakistani curry spice blend available from SeasonalitySpices.